intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 2. Copy the `nauta-admin.config` file to the machine where nctl resides.

-- An Administrator will need the `nauta-admin.config` file on their machine (the machine where nctl resides) and it needs to be set in the `kube.config` file.
+- An Administrator will need the `nauta-admin.config` file on their machine (the machine where nctl resides).

 3. Set up `KUBECONFIG` variable to point to the full path of the `nauta-admin.config` to where you copied the file in step number 2.